Our Board of Directors

 Vicki Kyritsis is Communications Manager at inTouch Multicultural Centre Against Family Violence.
 Prior to joining inTouch Vicki worked for Fairfax Business Media, CEDA – the Committee for Economic Development Australia, State Government in the Child Protection and Juvenile Justice Branch and at the Austin and Repatriation Medical Centre.

 Vicki has undergraduate degrees in Arts from La Trobe University and Social Work from Monash University.
 She also has post graduate qualifications from RMIT University and Melbourne Business School.
 Vicki is a qualified trainer and taught Communications at RMIT University to undergraduate students.
-Vicki serves on the Board of the Australian Centre for Grief and Bereavement and Australian Friends of Asha Slums.
+Vicki also serves on the Board of Australian Friends of Asha Slums.

 Catherine joined Lander & Rogers in March 2010 as Director of Human Resources.
 Catherine's role is to provide commercial HR strategic advice to support the firm's goals and objectives across a broad range of areas, from sustaining and building on Landers unique culture to retaining and developing its people and recruiting talented legal professionals and support staff.
 Catherine has over 15 years' experience in leading and implementing progressive strategic HR initiatives across a range of international organisations, including Citigroup Plc in London, as well as investment banks Commerzbank AG, Merrill Lynch and M&G Prudential Plc.
 She was formerly a National People & Development Manager at Freehills.